IBM/pymm/benchmarks/python/README.md

 ### 8. Matrix Rotation

 ### 9. Simple Directed graph (Cycle) [Graph]

 In this benchmark we count how many cycles are in a graph.
 In the preparation phase we generate a graph with the following parameters:
 nodes: 25K, edges: 62K
 In the do_work phase the benchmark counts the number of cycles that are in this graph.

+We use networkx repo to create the graph and use networkx implemention of the simple algorithms.

 To change the running time:
 - You can change the size of the graph, there are two parameters, number of nodes and edge probability.
 This is the default values